PReijerkerk/liri-node-app/README.md

-# liri-node-app
+# Liri-node-app

 LIRI is a Language Interpretation and Recognition Interface.
 You can use LIRI to find an artists next concert, provide you info about a song or movie, or allow you to choose a random action from your text file.

-#Installs
+# Installs

 Please see the package.json for a list of all dependent node packages, below are the main ones used.

-#Axios
+# Axios

-npm i axios
+- npm i axios

-#Spotify
+# Spotify

-npm i node-spotify-api
+- npm i node-spotify-api

-#Moment
+# Moment

-npm i moment
+- npm i moment

-#dotenv
+# Dotenv

-npm i dotenv
+- npm i dotenv

-#Simple Node Logger
+# Simple Node Logger

-npm i simple-node-logger
+- npm i simple-node-logger

-#Get Started
+# Get Started

 Below is a list of the commands you can use with LIRI

-#Get Concert
+# Get Concert
-node liri.js concert-this '< artist name here >'
+- node liri.js concert-this '< artist name here >'
-#Get Song Info
+# Get Song Info
-node liri.js spotify-this-song '< song name here >'
+- node liri.js spotify-this-song '< song name here >'
-#Get Movie Info
+# Get Movie Info
-node liri.js movie-this '< movie name here >'
+- node liri.js movie-this '< movie name here >'
-#Get Random Info
+# Get Random Info
-node liri.js do-what-it-says
+- node liri.js do-what-it-says